MiataBoy/MiataBoy/README.md

 # About me

 #### Hello 👋 I'm Faze, or Joshua as per my legal name.
 I'm a 15 year old male from The Netherlands with a passion for discord bot- and web development.
 Want to know more about me, or want to contact me about something else?
 You can [mail to me](mailto:zoniqhedgehog@gmail.com), DM or tweet out to [my twitter](https://twitter.com/FazeHedgehog), or you can find me [on discord](https://discord.com/users/843866750131109909).
+You can read all about me in [my website](https://zoniq.tk).

 #### I currently know the following languages:
 - Javascript